willymcallister/willymcallister.github.io/_articles/rc-step-response.md

 ![Natural response plot general form]({{ site.baseurl }}{% link i/rc_step_natural_response_Kn.svg %}){: .centered :}

 The natural response is an exponential curve whose speed of descent is determined by the product $\text{RC}$.
-The shape has nothing to do with the driving input.
 We still have to figure out the specific value of $K_n$.
 We'll do that in a moment, as part of the total response.

 ### Total response